What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: Introduction

 In the process of shedding light upon these questions, our contributions are the following.
 We first show that there are in general two different ways of imposing a symmetry on a system.
 We boil the difference between those down to total charge accessibility.
 This allows us to introduce a new terminology that hopefully clarifies the relationship between these approaches, referring to one as strong, and the other as weak.
 We connect this terminology with the usual distinction in terms of group-averaging techniques.
 We also introduce mathematical tools, namely C$^*$-algebras, as a language in which these differences become particularly explicit.
 Having clarified this point, we provide a critical review of the arguments in favor of each approach which exist in the literature.
+In all of this we restrict ourselves to the case of finite Abelian groups for simplicity, although we do not expect the conclusions we draw to be significantly different in the non-Abelian case.

 Another important upshot of our work concerns the notion of perspective.
 We provide a definition highlighting the fact that perspectives reflect physical constraints.
 Mathematically, we pin them down as subalgebras.
 We look into the consequences that choosing each notion of symmetry has on perspectives, and most importantly on perspective changes; in particular, we show that it determines whether the latter are invertible or not.
-Furthermore, we showcase how within the weak approach, the content of the symmetry-constrained perspectives -- and specifically the choice of ``relative momenta" -- is ambiguous.
+Furthermore, we showcase how within the weak approach, the content of the symmetry-constrained perspectives -- and specifically the choice of ``relative momenta'' -- is ambiguous.

 Our final contribution is to propose an argument addressing the physical question of total charge accessibility on physical grounds.
 Postulating the operational abilities of agents in a simple toy-model using reasonable physical assumptions, we examine the physical information they can access.
 We find that they can collaborate to access the total charge, thus favoring the weak approach.
 Even irrespective of our conclusion, we see it as an important outcome that we shift the debate around QRF frameworks to the physical assumptions they (often implicitly) make, as well as the physical predictions they lead to.
 To our knowledge, such a physically-focused discussion had not appeared in the literature before.